Managing dynamic table bundles

 Zone zone_default

-To automatically set up the zone, run bundle_controller_tools.py with the --init-default-zone flag.
+To automatically set up the zone, run bundle_controller_tools.py init with the --init-default-zone flag.

-Instances of each type are bound to a specific bundle or are in the spare pool.
+Instances of each type are linked to a certain bundle or are in the spare pool.
 Each bundle and instance belongs to a specific zone.
-In the zone config, you must specify the size of the instances installed in the cluster (CPU and RAM), as well as the default settings for node thread pools and memory categories.
+In the zone config, specify the size of the instances (CPU and RAM) present in the cluster, as well as the default settings for thread pools and node memory categories.

-Currently, the Bundle controller can only work with clusters in which all instances are of the same size.
+Currently, the Bundle controller can only work with clusters where all instances are of the same size.
 This means that the resource_guarantee field in the zone config, in all bundle configs, and in all tablet node annotations must have the same value.

-If there are instances of different sizes in the cluster, it is recommended to set resource_guarantee to the smallest instance.
+If the cluster contains instances of different sizes, it is recommended to set resource_guarantee based on the smallest instance.

 The zone config is located at //sys/bundle_controller/controller/zones/zone_default.
-Each field of the config is an attribute of the specified directory.
+Each config field is an attribute of the specified directory.

 Tablet nodes

 The configuration of tablet nodes is specified in the tablet_node_sizes attribute.
-This is a map consisting of a single field regular (the instance type).
+This is a map consisting of a single regular field (instance type).
 It looks like this:

 {